A Spectral Framework for Graph Neural Operators: Convergence Guarantees and Tradeoffs: Numerical examples

 \section{Numerical examples}

 We illustrate bound performance using three examples: a synthetic graphon, the Cora dataset, and the PubMed dataset.
+The real-world dataset statistics are provided in Table \ref{tab:datasets}.

 The synthetic graphon is generated from a smooth function over $[0,1]^2$ to define connection probabilities.
 For Cora, we use the full adjacency matrix as the graphon, while for PubMed we use the adjacency matrix of a randomly sampled subset.
-We can normalize the graphon adjacency matrices, via the $L_1$ norm, and reorder by node degree.
+We normalize the graphon adjacency matrices, via the $L_1$ norm, and reorder by node degree.
 Leveraging polynomial interpolation we determine an approximate Lipschitz constant for the graphons and particular graphon ``pieces".
 Sorting and interpolating is consistent with the sort-and-smooth approach used in graphon estimation literature \cite{chan2014consistenthistogramestimatorexchangeable}.

+Figures~\ref{fig: synth}, \ref{fig: cora}, and \ref{fig: pubmed} compare the first three eigenvalues of sampled subgraphs with the corresponding graphon eigenvalues and their theoretical upper bounds.
+Figure~\ref{fig: synth} illustrates the behavior on a synthetic graphon, where the separation between the general and structured bounds is most pronounced.

+Figures~\ref{fig: cora} and~\ref{fig: pubmed} show similar trends on real-world datasets, though the gaps between bounds are less extreme due to additional empirical structure in the data.

-Figure \ref{fig:graphon_examples} compares the first three eigenvalues of subgraphs sampled from the graphons to the graphon eigenvalues and the upper bounds.
-Bounds with additional assumptions perform better, and although the standard bound initially appears tighter than the piecewise-Lipschitz bound, the latter eventually overtakes it.
-None of the bounds are tight, indicating that incorporating more graph structure could improve them.
+Across all three settings, bounds derived under stronger structural assumptions perform better overall.
+While the standard permutation-invariant bound may initially appear tighter than the piecewise-Lipschitz bound, the latter eventually overtakes it as the sample size increases.
+None of the bounds are fully tight, suggesting that incorporating additional graph structure or refined regularity assumptions could further improve these guarantees.